Which skills are essential for auditors?Aug 04, 2021

-There are three (3) main parts of communication, with the actual words contributing only 7% of the message.
+There are three (3) main pathways of communication: words, tone of voice and body language.
+The research of Dr. Albert Mehrabian shows the actual words contribute only 7% of the message.
 The tone of voice (38%) and body language (55%) matter more.
 Keep this in mind as we go back to the octopus and think about communication overall, both TO and FROM the auditor.

 There are many books on the subject of reading personal clues.
 The book Reading People: How to Understand People and Predict Their Behavior--Anytime, Anyplace discusses paying attention to the pattern of people.
 The perspective of the author is related to jury selection where decisions are made quickly either for or against selecting the person for the jury.